138 Famous Warren Buffett Quotes. Money & Investing Explained

 “It is impossible to unsign a contract, so do all your thinking before you sign.”

-This is clearly about doing your due diligence, whether you are investing in the market, buying a house, or even getting married.
+This is clearly about doing your due diligence, whether investing in the market, buying a house, or even getting married.
 Do the research and make the right decision.

 “I measure success by how many people love me.”